-12. That the proposed use would not require a new water system or improvement causing significant adverse effects, either individually or cumulatively, on an affected groundwater basin in Napa County, unless that use would satisfy any of the other criteria specified for approval or waiver of a groundwater permit under Sections 13.15.070 or 13.15.080 of the County Code.
+6. That the proposed use would not require a new water system or improvement causing significant adverse effects, either individually or cumulatively, on an affected groundwater basin in Napa County, unless that use would satisfy any of the other criteria specified for approval or waiver of a groundwater permit under Sections 13.15.070 or 13.15.080 of the County Code.

 Analysis: The property is not located in any groundwater deficient area defined by Napa County Code Title 13, Map 13-1.
 No new water system would need to be installed to serve the winery.
 Concurrently with the submittal of the use permit modification application, the applicant's engineer submitted an estimate of water use associated with the production increase.
-The report was prepared in accordance with current Napa County Water Availability Analysis Guidelines (May 2015) and indicated that with the proposed increased production, estimated water use at the site would be 40.51 acre-feet per year (an increase of 1.73 acre-feet for the increase in production and adjustment in vineyard irrigation), and would be within the maximum 50 acre-feet per year (one acre-foot per acre on the property) that the County has established as a sustainable level of water use.
-It is further noted that the 40.51 acre-feet per year does not account for reductions in groundwater draws as a result of 76.5 acre-feet per year that the property owner is licensed to draw from the Napa River (California State Water Resources Control Board, Division of Water Rights, License 11513, Amended September 2008), and so, it is considered a conservative estimate of water use associated with the proposed modification.
+The report was prepared in accordance with current Napa County Water Availability Analysis Guidelines (May 2015) and indicated that with the proposed increased production, estimated water use at the site would be 40.6 acre-feet per year (no net increase from previous estimates, as vineyard irrigation has required less water than originally thought), and would be within the maximum 50 acre-feet per year (one acre-foot per acre on the property) that the County has established as a sustainable level of water use.
+It is further noted that the 40.6 acre-feet per year that the property owner is licensed to draw from the Napa River (California State Water Resources Control Board, Division of Water Rights, License 11513, Amended September 2008), and so, it is considered a conservative estimate of water use associated with the proposed modification.